MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Install-or-Uninstall-Roles,-Role-Services,-or-Features.md

     Install-WindowsFeature –Name AD-Domain-Services,GPMC –ComputerName ContosoDC1 –IncludeManagementTools -Restart
     ```

-5. When installation is finished, verify installation by opening the **All Servers** page in [!INCLUDE[sm](includes/sm_md.md)], selecting a server on which you installed roles and features, and viewing the **Roles and Features** tile on the page for the selected server.
+5. When installation is finished, verify installation by opening the **All Servers** page in Server Manager, selecting a server on which you installed roles and features, and viewing the **Roles and Features** tile on the page for the selected server.
 You can also run the `Get-WindowsFeature` cmdlet targeted at the selected server \(Get\-WindowsFeature \-ComputerName <*computer\_name*>\) to view a list of roles and features that are installed on the server.

 ## <a name="BKMK_removerrfw"></a>Remove roles, role services, and features by using the Remove Roles and Features Wizard
-You must be logged on to a server as an administrator to uninstall [!INCLUDE[rrsandf_plural](includes/rrsandf_plural_md.md)].
+You must be logged on to a server as an administrator to uninstall roles, role services, and features.
 If you are logged on to the local computer with an account that does not have administrator rights on your uninstallation target server, right\-click the target server in the **Servers** tile, and then click **Manage As** to provide an account that has administrator rights.
-The server on which you want to mount an offline VHD must be added to [!INCLUDE[sm](includes/sm_md.md)], and you must have Administrator rights on that server.
+The server on which you want to mount an offline VHD must be added to Server Manager, and you must have Administrator rights on that server.

 #### To remove roles and features by using the Remove Roles and Features Wizard

-1. If [!INCLUDE[sm](includes/sm_md.md)] is already open, go on to the next step.
-If [!INCLUDE[sm](includes/sm_md.md)] is not already open, open it by doing one of the following.
+1. If Server Manager is already open, go on to the next step.
+If Server Manager is not already open, open it by doing one of the following.

-    -   On the Windows desktop, start [!INCLUDE[sm](includes/sm_md.md)] by clicking **Server Manager** in the Windows taskbar.
+    -   On the Windows desktop, start Server Manager by clicking **Server Manager** in the Windows taskbar.

     -   On the Windows **Start** screen, click the **Server Manager** tile.